England Ireland Find Havens

 Image: Ian Stannard via CC BY-SA 2.0

 The prime havens along the northern mainland coast are the many varied berths available in Lymington and the Beaulieu River.
-Located on the west bank of the Lymington River which flows into the north side of The Solent through a saltmarsh, the small historic market and harbour town of Lymington is a major centre for sailing.
-The west side of the river is home to two of The Solent’s largest marinas, Lymington Yacht Haven and Berthon Lymington Marina .
-Lymington Town Quay , where directions for approach may be found, has several pontoons and moorings and there are two large sailing clubs on the river.
+Located on the west bank of the Lymington River, which flows into the north side of The Solent through a saltmarsh, the small historic market and harbour town of Lymington Click to view haven is a major centre for sailing.
+The west side of the River is home to two of The Solent's largest marinas, Lymington Yacht Haven Click to view haven and Berthon Lymington Marina Click to view haven.
+Lymington Town Quay Click to view haven has several pontoons and moorings, and the River has two large sailing clubs.

 Buckler's Hard four miles up the Beaulieu River